kaist-avelab/K-Radar/readme.md

 We thank the maintainers of the following projects that enable us to develop `K-Radar`:
 [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet) by MMLAB, [`Rotated_IoU`](https://github.com/lilanxiao/Rotated_IoU) by lilanxiao, and [`kitti-object-eval-python`](https://github.com/traveller59/kitti-object-eval-python) by traveller59.

-We extend our gratitude to the students in the Information Processing Lab at the University of Washington for providing the refined K-Radar label.
+We extend our gratitude to Jen-Hao Cheng, Sheng-Yao Kuan, Aishi Huang, Hou-I Liu, Christine Wu and Wenzheng Zhao in [the Information Processing Lab at the University of Washington](https://ipl-uw.github.io/) for providing [the refined K-Radar label](https://drive.google.com/file/d/1hEN7vdqoLaHZFf7woj5nj4hjpP88f7gU/view?usp=sharing).

 This work was partly supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 01210790) and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C3008370).